SquiggleAnimatez/TTPA/README.md

 Toontown: Project Anvil is built off of the Altis codebase from 2018, currently planned roadmap is to finish Boardbot HQ, add another storyline with more quests, add minibosses, and a new gag track.

+We soon will have things set up better, but for the mean time, this is the process required to play Project: Anvil I'd like to apologize for the confusion regarding setup, however there will soon be a youtube tutorial on the official Project: Anvil youtube channel showing you how to set up the game, and get connected.

+Starting July 20th The technical team will be working with the project lead to migrate data to a VPS (virtual private server) in order to deprecate the use of hamachi for our server hosting, this will eliminate the need for you to use hamachi to get connected to the game and will allow for flawless connection with little to no issue.

 Known issues